 Diagnosis & Treatment

-Because it looks like a heart attack, you will be treated like a heart attack patient until an Angiogram confirms your arteries are clear.
-Other tests will include an ECG, blood tests, and an Echocardiogram to look for the signature "ballooning" shape.
+Because broken heart syndrome looks identical to a heart attack on an EKG, you will be treated as a heart attack patient until a Coronary Angiogram proves your arteries are clear.
+Doctors also use an Echogram to look for the signature "ballooning" shape of the left ventricle.

-- Medications: Doctors will prescribe heart medications like Beta-blockers, ACE inhibitors, or diuretics to reduce the workload on your heart while the muscle recovers from the hormone shock.
+- Medications: While the muscle heals, doctors prescribe heart medications like Beta-blockers, ACE inhibitors, or diuretics to reduce the heart's workload and manage blood pressure.

-- What DOES NOT work: Stents, balloon angioplasty, or bypass surgery.
-These fix blocked arteries, which are not the problem here.
+- What DOES NOT work: Invasive procedures like stents, balloon angioplasty, or bypass surgery.
+These treatments fix blocked pipes (arteries), which are not the issue in Takotsubo Cardiomyopathy.

 Recovery & Lifestyle

-Most patients make a full recovery within one to two months, and the chances of having a second episode are relatively low.
-To protect your heart during recovery:
+Most patients achieve a complete recovery within one to two months, and the chance of a recurring episode is very low.
+To protect your heart during the healing phase:

-- Stress Management: This is critical.
-Consider therapy, meditation, or yoga to develop healthy coping mechanisms for emotional shocks.
+- Stress Management: This is the most critical preventative step.
+Consider professional therapy, meditation, or yoga to develop better coping mechanisms for emotional shocks.

-- Follow-Up: Continue taking your prescribed heart medications until your cardiologist confirms your heart function has returned to 100%.
+- Follow-Up Care: It is vital to continue taking all heart medications until your cardiologist confirms your heart function has returned to 100% capacity.

 Reviewed & Sources: WHO, CDC, medical textbooks